-Pierre Omidyar is the CEO and Publisher of Honolulu Civil Beat.
+Pierre Omidyar is a co-founder of Honolulu Civil Beat.

 To say that these are trying times doesn’t begin to describe the complex and highly nuanced impacts created by the COVID-19 pandemic around the world.
 Combined now with our country once again dealing with its history of racism and the ugly and damaging outcomes, we are in desperate need of solutions.